Remaster-Expert-1829/Reddit-Resume-Puller/readme.md

 worthy additions:
 1. add documentation
-2. modify url to go through a large number of posts preferably over 500 posts (requires pagination)
+2. modify url to go through a large number of posts preferably over 500 posts (requires pagination) + add more keywords for searching posts
 3. host the webpage publicly where the python script would be running and refreshing periodically and people can adjust number of posts, add/remove subreddits, adjust filters, etc

 project documentation: